 - · Was Martin Droeshout a lousy engraver?

 - · 26 April 2019

 - Image Sources

 - • Photos of the Mills College First Folio come from the image gallery included in the lot description at christies.com.

 Don’t pay too much attention to the details in the description.
-They strike the popular chords and I’ve read worse, but it’s no more than conventional advertising copy.
-These folks are merchants who stand to earn a handsome commission based on the book’s sale price.
-They aren’t in the get-the-correct-Shakespeare business.
+The popular chords are struck and I’ve read worse, but it’s all advertising.
+Christie’s are high-street merchants who stand to earn a handsome commission based on the book’s sale price.
+They aren’t in the get-Shakespeare-correct business.

 - • A Hole in One? or, In Search of Piggy Banks and Christmas Boxes [chipstone.org]

 - · Ceramics in America 2013